What is the Role of Art in “Health”?

 Some people mention experiences with art, music, nature, faith.

-To be honest, this isn’t usually what people expect when I first pose the question!
+To be honest, this isn’t what most people expect when I first pose the question!

 Great question.
 To answer it, let’s step back a bit.